swaroopch/byte-of-python/19-appendix-floss.md

 [Ubuntu](http://www.ubuntu.com)

 :   This is a community-driven distribution, sponsored by Canonical
-    and it is the most popular Linux distribution today.
+    and it is the most popular GNU/Linux distribution today.
 It allows you to install a plethora of FLOSS available and all this in an easy-to-use and easy-to-install manner.
 Best of all, you can just reboot your computer and run GNU/Linux off the CD!
 This allows you